GowerCampbell/Getting-Started-With-Bootcamp/README.md

-# Getting Started with my Coding Bootcamp
+# Getting Started with My Coding Bootcamp

 Welcome to the **Getting Started with Bootcamp** repository!
 This repository contains my notes, examples, and code snippets from the first week of my coding bootcamp.
 The focus is on learning Python fundamentals, including variables, data types, input/output, and basic programming concepts.